crossell/sublime-build/docs/configuration.md

 ### OS-Specific Settings

-For users that are working on different operating systems, it may be necessary to segement settings per OS.
+For users that are working on different operating systems, it may be necessary to segment settings per OS.
 All settings may be nested under a key of one of the following strings:

  - "osx"